-FAR BELOW BASIC, BELOW BASIC, AND BASIC PROFICIENT AND ADVANCED

-GROUP LOW SCORES HIGH SCO RES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 70% 172 GENDER: About eight percent more girls than boys at our school scored Proficient or Advanced.
-Girls 78% 150 English proficient 86% 219 ENGLISH PROFICIENCY: English Learners scored lower on the CST than students who are proficient in English.
-English Learners 49% 103 Because we give this test in English, English Learners tend to be at a disadvantage.
-Low income 74% 322 INCOME: We cannot compare scores for these two subgroups because the number of students tested who Not low income NO DATA AVAILABLE N/A N/A were not from low-income families was either zero or too small to be statistically significant.
-Learning disabled DATA STATISTICALLY UNRELIA BLE N/S 25 LEARNING DISABILITIES: We cannot compare scores for these two subgroups because the number of students Not learning disabled 76% 297 tested with learning disabilities was too small to be statistically significant.
-Asian American 86% 44 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
-The degree of variance will Filipino 94% 33 of different ethnic origins.
-The degree of variance will differ from school to school.
+FAR BELOW BASIC, BE LOW BASIC, AND E SASIC PRO FICIENT AND A ADVANCED GROUP LOW SCORES HIGH SCORES PROFICIENT OR ADVANCED STUDENTS TESTED COMMENTS Boys 73% 168 GENDER: About seven percent more girls than boys at our school scored Proficient or Advanced.
+Girls 80% 137 English proficient 83% 220 ENGLISH PROFICIENCY: English Learners scored lower on the CST than students who are proficient in English.
+English Learners 57% 84 Because we give this test in English, English Learners tend to be at a disadvantage.
+Low income 76% 304 INCOME: We cannot compare scores for these two subgroups because the number of students tested who Not low income NO DATA A VAILABLE N/A N/A were not from low-income families was either zero or too small to be statistically significant.
+Learning disabled NO DATA A VAILABLE N/A 12 LEARNING DISABILITIES: We cannot compare scores for these two subgroups because the number of students Not learning disabled 77% 291 tested with learning disabilities was either zero or too small to be statistically significant.
+Asian American 84% 50 ETHNICITY: Test scores are likely to vary among students of different ethnic origins.
+The degree of variance will Filipino 88% 33 differ from school to school.
 Measures of the achievement gap are beyond the scope of this report.
-Hispanic/Latino 69% 226

-SOURCE: The scores for the CST are from the spring 2012 test cycle.
+SOURCE: The scores for the CST are from the spring 2013 test cycle.
 County and state averages represent elementary schools only.
 Whenever a school reports fewer than 11 scores for a particular subgroup at any grade level, the CDE suppresses the scores when it releases the data to the public.
 Missing data makes it impossible for us to compile complete schoolwide results.
 Therefore, the results published in this report may vary from other published CDE test scores.

-NA: Not applicable.
-Either no students took the test, or to safeguard student privacy the CDE withheld all results because very few students took the test, or to safeguard student privacy the CDE withheld all results because very few students took the test or or particulent subgrituent.
+N/A: Not applicable.
+Either no students took the test, or to safeguard student privacy the CDE withheld all results because very few students took the test in any grade.

+N/S: Not statistically significant.
 While we have some data to report, we are suppressing it because the number of valid test scores is not large enough to be meaningful.